jacksonlevine/apiCallFriday/README.md

-# Convert From USD
+# Currency Converter
 By Jackson Levine

 ### Description

-Using Exchange Rate API, this application allows the user to enter in a US dollar amount and see it converted to any currency.
+Using Exchange Rate API, this application allows the user to convert between any two currencies.

 Includes 'Erroneous Currency' to demonstrate error handling and displaying.

+Plays a sound when number converts.
+If the converted number is over 100,000, the sound changes.

 ## Technologies Used: